mschlege1838/html-table-wrapper/README.md

 ## Motivation
-Although true there are a multitude of other libraries in existence that perform similar functions to SimpleDataTable.js, most require the importation of heavyweight supporting libraries (e.g. jQuery), are heavyweight themselves, lend themselves poorly to customization, and even require payment for their usage.
-The motivation behind SimpleDataTable.js is to serve as a free, standalone, lightweight, and more flexible alternative to other HTML table processing libraries available.
+Although true there are a multitude of other libraries in existence that perform similar functions to SimpleDataTable.js, most require the importation of supporting libraries, offer many unneeded features, with few required features, and lend themselves poorly to customization.
+The motivation behind SimpleDataTable.js is to serve as a free, standalone, (semi-)lightweight, more flexible alternative to all the other
+HTML table processing libraries available.

 ## Documentation